vivianjohnson2122/vjohnson_senior_honors_thesis/README.md

 interpret this as follows:

-***On average, a one degree increase in a batter’s launch angle is associated with an increase in the probability of hitting a double or a triple by about 1.95%***
+***On average, a one degree increase in a batter’s launch angle is associated with an increase in the odds of hitting a double or a triple by a factor of 1.069***

 With a logit coefficient of 0.107, we can turn it into an odds ratio of 1.113 and understand the interaction between swing length and bat speed